SHAHRUKH9720/React-learning/README.md

         it means it will on other version of browser , but it must work on last version of every browser ,you can also make list down to specific browser version like - last 2 chrome versions

+------------------ Class - 3------------

+in this class -

+    * Run Script to exicute or run a node package
+        * 'start':'parcel index.html',-----run in terminal - npm run start or npm start
+        * 'buildProd':'parcel build index.html'---run in terminal - npm run buildPord or npm buildProd

+    * JSX- jsx stand for javaScript Xml. it's like html or xml syntax , which helps to write to html elements in React jsx --> Babel transpiles in to --> React.creatElement --> React Element --> js object -->HTML (render)

+    * Tranpilation - Transpilers take the source code and convert it into another language.
+Transpilers are important for two reasons.
+First, not every browser supports every new syntax in ES6, and second, many developers use programming languages based off of JavaScript, such as CoffeeScript or TypeScript.

+    * Babel - Babel is a free and open-source JavaScript transcompiler that is mainly used to convert ECMAScript 2015+ code into backwards-compatible JavaScript code that can be run by older JavaScript engines.

+    * React Component -
+                    i - Class Component
+                    ii- Functional Component